The Girl Effect is about girls and boys, and moms and dads, and villages, towns and countries. Poverty, AIDs, hunger and war—

 CATEGORIES: NP –noun phrase; N – noun; VP – verb phrase; V – verb; Det – determiner; PP – prepositional phrase; P – preposition; AdvP – adverb phrase; Adv – adverb; AdjP– adjective phrase; Adj – adjective

 When people began to question why the death rate of females in certain parts of Africa was so much greater than the death rate of males, they started to look for reasons.
-Below, are some cause and effect relationships.
+Below, are some cause and effect examples of how empowering girls improved the well-being of the people in their villages.

 Schools for girls were built.
 Girls had a chance to learn about health and life skills.
 Girls learned about health skills.
 They improved the sanitation of their villages.
 The girls felt proud to have a uniform.
 They were more likely to attend school everyday.
 The family members of the girls walked them to school.